Giovanni1085/KB_OCR_impact/README.md

 * The [Data frames - setup](https://github.com/Giovanni1085/KB_OCR_impact/blob/master/Data%20frames%20-%20setup.ipynb) notebook contains code to exemplify how we pre-processed KB data in order to then use it for the project.
 * The [Data frames - Evaluation](https://github.com/Giovanni1085/KB_OCR_impact/blob/master/Data%20frames%20-%20evaluation.ipynb) notebook contains code to show the outcomes of the assessment of the OCR quality of these datasets which we conducted as part of the project.
 See [here](https://github.com/Giovanni1085/KB_OCR_impact/wiki/Evaluations) for more details.
 * The folder [data frames evaluation](data_frames_evaluation/) contains the final datasets which we used for our experiments.
+The same datasets are also available [in Zenodo](https://doi.org/10.5281/zenodo.4498186).

 ### Tasks